Online Registration Information

 please visit our website http://www.taschools.org/about/transportation

-All parents may create send a eFunds account to monitor lunch transactions.
+All parents may create an eFunds account to monitor lunch transactions.
 For those who wish to apply for hot lunch benefits, you will need to also complete a hot lunch application as explained below.

 Manage your student's hot lunch account: